 This is where the facts and stats of suicide are essential.

-When financial data and general statistics are used in combination to describe a population in a more detached and depersonalized way, the positive, paradoxical effect is that it ultimately helps the individual at risk.
+When financial data and general statistics are used in combination to describe a population in a more detached and depersonalized way, the positive, paradoxical effect is that it ultimately helps the individual considering suicide.

 The numbers help those of us in suicide prevention or suicide reduction articulate the extent of the crisis to those in power.
 It is here, at the policymaking level, where the figures cease to be abstract data and become real catalytic facts.
 This is where profound improvements to funding allotments for mental health programs can be made.
 It can also be where initiatives such as a national policy on suicide can be implemented.